Use the Microsoft Emulator

 This document explains how you can get set up to run and debug applications using the Microsoft Emulator.

-The Surface Neo and other Windows 10X devices are "develop-to" devices, meaning that you will develop on your desktop PC and then deploy to the device.
+Windows 10X devices are "develop-to" devices, meaning that you will develop on your desktop PC and then deploy to the device.
 You have two options for doing this: using the emulator, or using remote debugging.
 This document discusses the emulator.

 For more information on remote debugging, see Remote Debugging in the Visual Studio documentation.
 There is also a short list of tips at the end of this document for remote debugging of apps that run in the Win32 container.